Monitoring the Southern Brush-tailed Rock-wallaby - an East Gippsland treasure

 Senior Field Ecologist Rachael Bartlett beginning the descent into the valley to collect cameras.

-Photo by Jo Durrant
+Photo by Jo Durrant,

 Captions (l to r): Female wallaby, Kiki, after being fitted with her unique colour coded ear-tag.
 Photo with thanks to DEECA.
 PV Ranger Jo Durrant (left), Wildlife Unlimited Ecologist Rena Gaborov (centre), PV Ranger Ella Carr (right).
 Photo by Jo Durrant.
 PV Ranger Ella Carr navigating Little River.
 Photo by Jo Durrant).